Best Soundbars Android Central 2020

 The Yamaha 209BL is a nearly perfect soundbar between the subwoofer and virtual 3D sounds, but there are still some compromises.

 Polk is another one of those companies that prides itself on providing great audio experiences throughout your home.
-The Command Sound Bar is no different and has a few tricks up its sleeves that other soundbars simply can't compete with.
-Kicking everything off, the Command Bar sports two HDMI ports, with one ARC-compatible HDMI port, along with a standard optical port for your television and a service USB slot.
+The Signa S3 Sound Bar is no different and has a few tricks up its sleeves that other soundbars simply can't compete with.
+Kicking everything off, the Command Bar sports a single ARC-compatible HDMI, along with a standard optical port for your television and an auxiliary cable.

-Smart home integration is on board, with included Amazon Alexa so you can control your smart home products.
-This works perfectly with the newly-added multi-room music support so you'll have your music everywhere.
-The Command also includes a wireless subwoofer so that you can get that extra bass from your media without the need for any additional wires.
+Smart home integration is on board, with Google Assistant built right-in, and you'll have the added benefit of the built-in Chromecast.
+The Signa S3 also includes a wireless subwoofer so that you can get that extra bass from your media without the need for any additional wires.

 - Wireless subwoofer included